rifanmarsa/Pricelist-Detection-Automated/README.md

 ## Repository Structure

 * `Pricelist_READ_OCR.py` : The primary Python script containing the data wrangling pipeline and OCR logic.
-* `dummy_survey_report.xlsx` : A simulated, anonymized dataset mimicking the original survey report structure for safe testing and replication.
+* `dummy_survey_report.xlsx` : A simulated, anonymized dataset mimicking the original survey report structure for safe testing and replication (remind to change the imange link by yourself to make it works).
 * `README.md` : Project documentation.

 ---